hashicorp/terraform-website/content/source/docs/enterprise/admin/update-tfe-license.html.md

     ![Console Settings](./images/console-settings.png)

-3. Scroll down to the **License Sync** section and choose the frequency with which the license should be checked.
+3. Scroll down to the **License Sync** section and select how often Terraform Enterprise should check the license.

     ![License Sync](./images/license-sync.png)